-- Add all ingredients to a medium bowl and whisk together.
-Add about ⅔ of the water, mix the batter up and then add the rest of the water to achieve a pancake batter (or slightly thinner) consistency.
+- Add all dry ingredients to a medium bowl and whisk together.
+Stir in ½ cup of the water until incorporated - add the remaining water as needed to achieve a pancake batter (paper mache) consistency.

-- Cover the cauliflower steaks with batter.
-Use a brush or your hands to make sure the batter gets in all the crevices and pockets of the cauliflower.
+- Dip the cauliflower pieces into the batter.
+Use a pastry brush or your hands to make sure the batter gets into all the crevices and pockets of the cauliflower slices.

-- If your cauliflower pieces are larger/thicker, you'll need to adjust the cooking time.
-Test with a fork for tenderness - should be tender but still firm.
-Up to 40 minutes.
+- If your cauliflower pieces are larger/thicker, increase the cooking time.
+Test with a fork for tenderness - should be tender but firm (not mushy).
+Up to 40 minutes for the larger steaks.

-- When the cauliflower has cooked for ~25 minutes, remove it from the oven and using a brush, slather the harissa sauce very generously on the tops and edges of the cauliflower.
+- When the cauliflower has cooked for ~25 minutes, remove it from the oven and brush the harissa sauce very generously on the tops and edges of each cauliflower piece.

-- Bake for another 5-10 minutes until the cauliflower is soft and tender and the harissa sauce is bubbly and caramelizing. *The smaller pieces/nuggets will be ready much faster.
+- Bake for another 5-7 minutes until the harissa sauce is bubbly and caramelizing. *Any small pieces/nuggets will be ready sooner.